pavelgrin/expanse/README.md

 ## Mimic

-Trying to create a simple game-like application completely from scratch based on ECS pattern.
+Trying to create a simple game-like application based on ECS pattern.